 “Future studies should focus on more highly concentrated preparations of mushroom extract,” said Melanie Palomares, M.D., M.S., assistant professor of medical oncology and director of the High Risk Breast Program, who presented the results at the meeting.

-In earlier work, Shiuan Chen, Ph.D., chair and professor of City of Hope’s Division of Tumor Cell Biology, found that phytochemicals — naturally occurring plant chemicals — in mushrooms can block the activity of the enzyme called aromatase.
+In earlier work, Shiuan Chen, Ph.D., chair and professor of City of Hope’s Department of Cancer Biology, found that phytochemicals — naturally occurring plant chemicals — in mushrooms can block the activity of the enzyme called aromatase.

 Aromatase helps the body produce the hormone estrogen, which many breast cancers need to grow.
 Blocking the enzyme chokes off the supply of estrogen to tumor cells, stunting their growth.
 Several drugs that block aromatase are already part of medicine’s arsenal against breast cancer.